Introduction to structural causal models in science studies

 theme(plot.tag = element_text(size = 15))

-Figure 5 (B) shows the effect estimates from our regression, alongside the true effect of Open data on Citations, which is 5.39.
+Panel B of Figure 5 shows the effect estimates from our regression, alongside the true effect of Open data on Citations, which is 5.39.
 We can see that our model is indeed able to estimate the causal effect of Open data on Citations.

 This example highlights key components of causal inference: controlling for confounders (Rigour and Field), not controlling for mediators (Data reuse and Published), and not controlling for colliders (Reproducibility).
-This shows that constructing an appropriate DAG is crucial when aiming to draw causal conclusions.
-Without making assumptions explicit via a DAG, it would be unclear which variables should be controlled for and which not.
+This shows that constructing an appropriate DAG is very helpful when aiming to draw causal conclusions.
+Without making assumptions explicit via a DAG, it would be much more difficult to discuss which variables should be controlled for and which not.

-Some researchers might be tempted to defer the decision of what variables to control for to the data (for example via stepwise regression) or not make any decision at all by simply including all available variables (an approach termed “causal salad” by McElreath (2020)).
+Some researchers might be tempted to defer the decision of what variables to control for to the data (for example via stepwise regression) or not make any decision at all by simply including all available variables, an approach termed “causal salad” by McElreath (2020).
 However, neither approach is able to correctly identify the correct variables to control for.
-Stepwise regression would in this case suggest including the mediating variables (and even excluding Open data), leading to wrong causal conclusions (see Appendix 7).
-Including all variables could similarly lead the researcher to conclude that Open data has no effect on Citations (see Appendix 8).
+Stepwise regression would in this case suggest including the mediating variables (and even excluding Open data), leading to wrong causal conclusions (see Appendix 8).
+Including all variables could similarly lead the researcher to conclude that Open data has no effect on Citations (see Appendix 9).

 The example highlights that relatively simple DAGs are often sufficient to uncover limitations to identifying causal effects.
 For instance, if we had not measured Field, controlling for it and identifying the causal effect would become impossible.
 In that case, it is irrelevant whether there are any other confounding effects between Citations and Open data, since those effects do not alleviate the problem of being unable to control for Field.